 5. Starting with the front knob, screw in and tighten both knobs.
 Repeat on the other side.

-Door Frame Installation - Four-Door Models - If Equipped
+Step Five Door Frame Installation - Four Door Models - If Equipped 2.

-- 1. Install the rear door frame first. - 2.
 Set the door frame pin into the hole on top of the body side, just behind the rear door opening.